History

 2000

-Completion of the Locarno Regional Hospital expansion work culminating with the opening of the hospital's east wing.
+Completion of the expansion project at the Locarno Ospedale Regionale, culminating in the inauguration of the hospital’s east wing.

 • EOC